davitmarg/Epimetheus-Bot/README.md

 ## How It Works

+### Automatic Knowledge Extraction Flow

 1. **Message Ingestion**: The Bot listens to Slack channels and receives message events in real-time.

-2. **Immediate Dispatch**: Each message is immediately pushed to a Redis queue (`epimetheus:updater_queue`) for processing.
-No batching or threshold waiting.

-3. **Message Consumption**: The Updater Service consumes messages from the Redis queue using blocking pop operations, processing them one at a time.

-4. **Document Routing**: The Updater Service determines which document(s) should receive the message using:
+2. **Knowledge Extraction**: For each message:
+   - Retrieves the last N messages from the channel (configurable via `MESSAGE_CHUNK_SIZE`)
+   - Chunks messages into groups for analysis
+   - Uses LLM to extract knowledge from message chunks
+   - Determines if extracted knowledge contains new information worth documenting

+3. **Document Routing**: If new knowledge is detected:
-   - Vector similarity search in ChromaDB (primary method)
+   - Uses vector similarity search in ChromaDB to find relevant documents
+   - Calculates confidence scores based on relevance
-   - Fallback to documents in the Drive folder mapping
+   - Routes to the most relevant document(s)
-   - Creation of a default document if none exist

-5. **Document Update**: For each message, the system:
+4. **Document Update**: The system:
    - Reads the current document content from Google Docs
-   - Prepares context combining the existing document and new message
+   - Prepares context combining the existing document and new messages
-   - Uses OpenAI GPT-4 to generate an updated document that:
+   - Uses OpenAI GPT-4 (via LLM Repository) to generate an updated document that:
      - Preserves existing valuable information
-     - Integrates new information from the Slack message
+     - Integrates new information from Slack conversations
      - Maintains proper formatting and structure
      - Removes outdated information when appropriate

-6. **Versioning**: Each update creates a new version stored in MongoDB that can be reverted if needed.
+5. **Versioning**: Each update creates a new version stored in MongoDB that can be reverted if needed.

-7. **Vector Storage**: Updated document chunks are stored in ChromaDB for future RAG queries and document routing.
+6. **Vector Storage**: Updated document chunks are stored in ChromaDB for future RAG queries and document routing.

-8. **Notifications**: Optional Slack notifications are sent to inform users when documents are updated.
+### Direct Mention Flow (Agent-Based)

+1. **App Mention**: When the bot is directly mentioned (`@Epimetheus`):
+   - Extracts the message text (removing bot mention)
+   - Attempts to extract document ID from message (Google Docs URLs)
+   - If no document ID found, uses vector search to find relevant document

+2. **Agent Processing**: The LangChain agent:
+   - Classifies user intent (question vs. update)
+   - Uses appropriate tools:
+     - `answer_question_from_documentation`: Answers questions using RAG
+     - `update_documentation_with_information`: Updates documents with new information
+   - Processes tool calls and generates responses

+3. **Response**: The agent responds directly in the Slack thread with:
+   - Answers to questions (with document links)
+   - Confirmation of document updates (with summaries and links)

+### Redis Queue-Based Flow (Log-Based Processing)

+The system uses Redis queue for log-based knowledge extraction:
+- Messages are buffered by thread and pushed to Redis queue (`epimetheus:updater_queue`) via `MessageBuffer` when batch size is reached
+- Updater Service continuously consumes from queue (blocking pop, one at a time)
+- **Log-Based Processing**: Messages are processed as a log:
+  1. Chunks messages (last N messages, configurable via `MESSAGE_CHUNK_SIZE`)
+  2. Extracts knowledge from chunks using LLM
+  3. Checks if document needs update based on relevance threshold
+  4. If update needed: processes update
+  5. If not needed: flushes and continues
+- Provides async/batched processing capability
+- **Dual Processing**: Updater Service supports BOTH direct calls (for immediate agent tool execution) and Redis queue consumption (for log-based knowledge extraction) simultaneously

 ## Configuration